Vaso Blast Review: Worth The Hype?

 Out of the first page of google results, only one product review site comes right out and calls BS, warning readers about the dangers of Vaso Blast, specifically the questionable inclusion of an FDA-banned ingredient.

-This one review seems to be the only that’s written by someone without a vested interest in selling the product they’re reviewing.
 It points out that not only is DMAA, one of the top ingredients in Vaso Blast flat out banned by the FDA due to dangerous side effects and deaths, but any supposedly “legit” reviews from customers are all straight from the Vaso Blast website.

 This review also points out that no where can you find a standard ingredient label with a breakdown of the amount of each ingredient included.
-So are you getting a safe or effective dose of L-Citruline, for example?
-Who knows.

-Another review also noted the murkiness around the company supposedly behind this product.
 They point out how troubling it is that with no address, phone number, or any contact info to speak of, customers would be hard pressed to actually contact the manufacturers with any question or concerns.

-To summarize?
 Fake reviews abound, and the less-biased and scammy of the reviews we came across seemed to all hone in on a couple bottom-line troubling things about this product: A total lack of reviews from real human beings, other than those alleged customers probably completely fabricated by the makers of Vaso Blast themselves, the troubling presence of DMAA, and the wild goose chase of pinpointing the manufacturers.

 Shark Tank Scam?